elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> As of ES2015, the order of property enumeration in JavaScript is predictable for non-symbol keys: firstly, integer-like keys in numeric order; then, string keys in creation order.
+  <div><strong>Interview Response:</strong> For objects, JavaScript does not guarantee the order of properties.
+However, for Array and Map objects, items are ordered in the sequence they were added.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />